Nashville’s only abortion clinic suspends abortion services

 - Trump blames lawyer Michael Cohen for hush money 'liability'

-Planned Parenthood is now referring patients to clinics in Knoxville and Memphis.
+Planned Parenthood is now referring patients to clinics in Knoxville and Memphis, which are both almost 200 miles (321 kilometers) away from Nashville.

-It’s unknown how long abortion services will be suspended at the Nashville clinic.
+In August, another Nashville abortion provider — The Women’s Center — abruptly closed after its building was sold and has yet to reopen despite announcing it was looking for a new location.

+In a Facebook post, anti-abortion group Tennessee Right to Life wrote that their Nashville office had received “an increase of calls from women seeking abortions” and that they were providing “life-affirming support and referrals” to pregnancy centers offering free services.